 Alaska gun trust attorneys can help you create your totally legal Alaska gun trust.
-A trust can provide you with the protections as outlined in the National Firearms Act giving you the ability to own and possess otherwise illegal weapons.
+A trust can provide you with the protections as outlined in the National Firearms Act.
+Thereby giving you the ability to own and possess otherwise illegal weapons.
 The benefits of having a firearms trust in Alaska far outweigh the minimal cost that is involved in creating one.

 Sometimes referred to as a NFA trust, this legal instrument makes it possible to own and make NFA items in all states where such items are legal.
 Attorney drafted trust can offer you the peace of mind of knowing that your Alaska gun trust has been prepared by a licensed legal professional in your state.